CPT-Jack-A-Castle/awesome-hacking-lists/README.md

 ## PowerShell

+- [NetNTLMtoSilverTicket](https://github.com/NotMedic/NetNTLMtoSilverTicket) - SpoolSample -&gt; Responder w/NetNTLM Downgrade -&gt; NetNTLMv1 -&gt; NTLM -&gt; Kerberos Silver Ticket
+- [PowerLadon](https://github.com/k8gege/PowerLadon) - Large Network Penetration Scanner & Cobalt Strike, Ladon for PowerShell, vulnerability / exploit / detection / MS17010
+- [SessionGopher](https://github.com/Arvanaghi/SessionGopher) - SessionGopher is a PowerShell tool that uses WMI to extract saved session information for remote access tools such as WinSCP, PuTTY, SuperPuTTY, FileZilla, and Microsoft Remote Desktop.
+It can be run remotely or locally.
+- [ReverseTCPShell](https://github.com/ZHacker13/ReverseTCPShell) - PowerShell ReverseTCP Shell - Framework
+- [Invoke-SocksProxy](https://github.com/p3nt4/Invoke-SocksProxy) - Socks proxy server using powershell.
+Supports local and reverse connections for pivoting.
+- [DomainPasswordSpray](https://github.com/dafthack/DomainPasswordSpray) - DomainPasswordSpray is a tool written in PowerShell to perform a password spray attack against users of a domain.
+By default it will automatically generate the userlist from the domain.
+BE VERY CAREFUL NOT TO LOCKOUT ACCOUNTS!
+- [PowerZure](https://github.com/hausec/PowerZure) - PowerShell script to interact with Azure
+- [BadBlood](https://github.com/davidprowe/BadBlood) - BadBlood by Secframe fills a Microsoft Active Directory Domain with a structure and thousands of objects.
+The output of the tool is a domain similar to a domain in the real world.
+After BadBlood is ran on a domain, security analysts and engineers can practice using tools to gain an understanding and prescribe to securing Active Directory.
+Each time this tool runs, it produces different results.
+The domain, users, groups, computers and permissions are different.
+Every.
+Single.
+Time.
+- [Red_Team](https://github.com/BankSecurity/Red_Team) - Some scripts useful for red team activities
+- [chaps](https://github.com/cutaway-security/chaps) - Configuration Hardening Assessment PowerShell Script (CHAPS)
+- [RedTeam-Tactics-and-Techniques](https://github.com/mantvydasb/RedTeam-Tactics-and-Techniques) - Red Teaming Tactics and Techniques
 - [AES-PowerShellCode](https://github.com/offsecginger/AES-PowerShellCode) - Standalone version of my AES Powershell payload for Cobalt Strike.
 - [atomic-red-team](https://github.com/redcanaryco/atomic-red-team) - Small and highly portable detection tests based on MITRE's ATT&CK.
 - [flare-vm](https://github.com/fireeye/flare-vm) -